AlexWendland/public-note/OMSCS/CS6250/Week 0 - Assumed knowledge.md

 As routers have IP addresses on the networks associated to their interfaces they therefor have to have ARP tables for these networks.

 The main difference between ARP tables and router tables is that ARP tables always start empty and can be fully populated through ARP.
-If the router gets a frame it doesn't have an ARP entry for it will use ARP to discover it - wheras if a router gets a packet it doesn't have a routing entry for it will drop that packet.
+If the router gets a frame it doesn't have an ARP entry for it will use ARP to discover it - whereas if a router gets a packet it doesn't have a routing entry for it will drop that packet.

 #### Hierarchy helps with scaling